mapereztorres/spirou/README.md

 **S**tar-**P**lanet **I**nteraction and **R**adio **O**bservations **U**nited

-`spirou` predicts the radio emission from star-planet (Sub-Alfvénic) interaction (SPI) via the electron-cyclotron maser instability mechanism.
-The main script is `spirou.py`, which computes the expected flux density due to this interaction.
+`SPIROU` is a public Python code to predict the radio emission from Sub-Alfvénic star-planet interaction (SPI), via the electron-cyclotron maser instability mechanism.
+The main script is `spirou.py`.

+which computes the
+expected flux density due to this interaction.

-The code can compute the flux density from SPI as a function the orbital distance (i.e., the semi-major axis) to the planet.
-If the semi-major axis is fixed, tthe code can compute the expected flux density as a function of the planetary magnetic field, or as a function of the stellar wind mass loss rate.
+The code can compute the expected flux density from SPI (1) as a function of the orbital distance (i.e., the semi-major axis) to the planet,  (2) as a function of the planetary magnetic field, or (3) as a function of the stellar wind mass loss rate.
+For cases 2 and 3,

+If the semi-major axis is
+fixed, tthe code can compute the expected flux density as

 The current version of the code assumes an isothermal Parker wind, and takes into account the free-free extinction of the radio emission within the stellar